albar965/littlenavmap-manual/src/en/LAYOUT.rst

 *Little Navmap* restores the window layout on each startup to the last one used.

 You can also instruct *Little Navmap* to load the recently used layout file on top of the :ref:`window-layout-recent` on startup.
-This can be enabled in options on page :ref:`startup` by checking ``Load window layout from last used file``.
+This can be enabled in options on page :ref:`options-startup-and-updates` by checking ``Load window layout from last used file``.

 **Window layouts cover these aspects:**